mvolkmann/mvolkmann.github.com/programming/code-formatting.md

 With line lengths are longer than 80 characters, doing this will cause many lines to wrap which makes them even harder to read.

+One more reason to avoid long lines is that default printer settings do not accommodate them.
+Printing source files with long lines results in lots of line wrapping.
+This is especially true when indentation uses tab characters since most printers treat tabs as eight spaces.

 Let your code formatter enforce a maximum line length of 80.